Best Grand Prairie Community Colleges (2024-25)

 What is community college diversity score in Grand Prairie, TX?

-Tarrant County, TX community colleges have a diversity score of 0.64, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Tarrant County, TX have a diversity score of 0.64, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Grand Prairie, TX?

-Community colleges in Grand Prairie, TX are approximately 99% minority students (majority Black).
+Community colleges in Grand Prairie, TX have approximately 99% minority enrollment, with the majority being Black.

 Recent Articles